 They only require 1/4 or 1/3 strength of balanced fertilizer during Spring and Summer months.

-Add this feed each month into the funnel/vase.
+Add this feed each month into a spray bottle mixed with water.

 Avoid high nitrogen feeds as they elongate the leaves.